-Irregular plural nouns are a kind of special words in English Grammar.
-Usually, to make a word mean more than one, you just add -s or -es.
+Irregular plural nouns are usually used to make a word mean more than one, you just add -s or -es.
 Like cat becomes cats.
 But some words don’t follow this rule.
 They have their way of showing there’s more than one.
 Irregular Plural Nouns Examples include, mouse becomes mice, not mouses.
 These words do not play by the usual rules, and each one has its special way to change.
 It might sound a bit tricky, but once you learn a few of them, it becomes fun to spot these special words and understand how they work.

 What are Irregular Plural Nouns?